 Continuous training and performances increase the chance of overuse injuries.

 Any young athlete that experiences pain or soreness for more than 48 hours, should be evaluated by a medical professional.

 The experts at UPMC Sports Medicine's Young Athlete Program can work with your pediatrician to evaluate and aggressively treat your young cheerleader's injury to help prevent more serious long-term effects.

-Good warm-ups and conditioning are just as important in cheerleading as in every other sport.
+A good warm-up and physical conditioning are just as important in preventing cheerleading as in every other sport.

 Practice should begin with a light cardiovascular warm up, followed by proper stretching of the:

 This will help provide flexibility for tumbling skills and stunts.

 Another way to prevent injuries in cheerleading is to make sure the cheerleader has learned the proper technique for basic skills before trying more difficult ones.